eflamm-of-passion/notlelo-react-native/README.md

 **_next release_**

 - [x] investigate if any optimization is possible, like reducing taken pictures size, minify
+- [x] FAQ section, to explain why the app is working like that: time take photo, share, iOS
+- [x] add link to my mail for user to send me issues, and my signature
+- [x] create a logo, and update the splah screen accordingly
+- [x] write some documentation, about the data model
+- [x] change the project name in notlelo
+- [ ] add suggestion for product name input
+- [ ] verify that the share is successful
 - [ ] start to do some tests
-- [ ] FAQ section, to explain why the app is working like that
-- [ ] add link to my mail for user to send me issues, and my signature
-- [ ] verify that the share is successful
-- [ ] write some documentation, about the data model
 - [ ] pimp the picture filler
 - [ ] try another SGDF font
-- [ ] create a logo, and update the splah screen accordingly
-- [ ] add suggestion for product name input
-- [ ] change the project name in notlelo
 - [ ] build the app through EAS build when it will be in the free plan
+- [ ] fix : reduce take picture button padding

 **_v1.3_**